-We feel that it’s more important to invest in life experiences, rather than on next new designer or material things!!
+We feel that it’s more important to invest in life experiences, rather than on the next new designer or material things!!

 NO travel experience didn’t stop us from exploring.
 Somehow stories of others’ experiences inspired us.
-We chose travel as a way of life for our family.
+We chose to travel as a way of life for our family.

 When I look back, memories of how we started, where we started and how far we have reached make me smile…It certainly has been a wonderful journey and it still continues.